-Chile estimates that the net proceeds (after deduction of estimated expenses of US\$150,000, a portion of which will be reimbursed by affiliates of the underwriters) from the sale of the notes will be US\$2,286,105,000 (excluding, in the case of the 2032 notes offered hereby, accrued interest from July 27, 2020 through (but excluding) the date of issuance of the 2032 notes).
+Chile estimates that the net proceeds (after deduction of estimated expenses of US\$125,000, a portion of which will be reimbursed by affiliates of the underwriters) from the sale of the notes will be US\$3,711,910,000 (excluding, (i) in the case of the 2041 notes offered hereby, accrued interest from May 7, 2021 through (but excluding) the date of issuance of the 2041 notes, and (ii) in the case of the 2061 notes offered hereby, accrued interest from July 22, 2021 through (but excluding) the date of issuance of the 2061 notes).

-It is Chile's intention to invest an amount equal to the proceeds from the sale of the 2032 notes and 2061 notes, in each case net of the underwriting discount and certain expenses, into projects that may qualify as "eligible green expenditures" and "eligible social expenditures", respectively, under the Sustainable Bond Framework, which is described under "Recent Developments-Sustainable Bond Framework" in Chile's amendment No. 4 on Form 18-K to the 2019 annual report filed with the SEC on November 17, 2020.
+It is Chile's intention to invest an amount equal to the proceeds from the sale of the notes, net of the underwriting discount and certain expenses, into projects that may qualify as "eligible social expenditures" under the Sustainable Bond Framework, which is described under "Recent Developments-Environment-Sustainable Bond Framework" in Chile's 2020 annual report filed with the SEC on June 29, 2021.

-Under the Sustainable Bond Framework, eligible green and social expenditures may include tax expenditures (fiscal exemptions and subsidies), operational expenditures, investments in real assets and maintenance costs for public infrastructure, intangible assets, and transfers of capital to public or private entities.
-"Eligible green expenditures" may be in one or more of the following categories: clean transportation, energy efficiency, renewable energy, living natural resources, land use and marine protected areas, efficient and climate resilient water management and green buildings (ecological buildings).
+Under the Sustainable Bond Framework, eligible social expenditures may include tax expenditures (fiscal exemptions and subsidies), operational expenditures, investments in real assets and maintenance costs for public infrastructure, intangible assets, and transfers of capital to public or private entities.
 "Eligible social expenditures" may be in one or more of the following categories: support for the elderly or people with special needs in vulnerable situation, support for low-income families, support for human rights victims, support for the community through job creation, access to affordable housing, access to education, food security, access to essential health services, and social programs designed to prevent and/or alleviate unemployment derived from socioeconomic crises, including through the potential effect of financing SMEs and micro finances.